rohankvats/molecule-ui/README.md

 ### 🥂 Step 5.
 Pat yourself on the back

-Congrats, you're officially an Evergreen contributor!
+Congrats, you're officially an MolecularUI contributor!

 ## 🤓 Scripts explained